 The harder the surface of the roller, the less it will give, and the more intense the pain is going to be, says Ross.
 It’s a good idea to start with a standard white foam roller, like you see in many gyms.
 “That’s a little bit softer, and should allow you to roll and the pain is not so excruciating,” he says.
-Over time, you may be able to graduate to a blue or black foam roller with a harder surface.
+Over time, you may be able to graduate to a foam roller with a harder surface.

 Watch The Joints